Position: The ML Community Must Build an AI-Augmented Peer-Review Ecosystem: Related Work: The Evolving Role of AI in Peer Review

 \textbf{LLMs for Scientific Text Understanding and Review Generation.} LLMs pre-trained on scientific corpora (e.g., SciBERT \citep{Beltagy2019SciBERT}, SPECTER \citep{Cohan2020SPECTER}) improved semantic understanding for tasks like paper summarization \citep{van2021automation}.
 Recent work explores generating review components or drafts \citep{lu2024ai, liang2024can, saad2024exploring, liang2024can}.
 While fluent \citep{zhao2025can}, these often lack critical depth and may "hallucinate" \citep{liu2023reviewergpt}.

 \textbf{AI as Reviewer's Assistant and Quality Enhancer.} Recognizing automation limits, research explores AI as an assistant.
 LLMs can suggest missed related work \citep{liu2023reviewergpt, agarwal2024litllm, agarwal2025litllms} or structure critiques \citep{song2019survey}.
 AI also aims to improve human review quality by identifying issues like tone or superficiality or evaluating review quality itself \citep{goldberg2025peer}.
 The ICLR 2025 LLM feedback experiment supports AI as a collaborative tool, enhancing human judgment \citep{iclr2025blog, iclr2025lev, thakkar2025can}.
+Multi-agent review generation can improve structure and specificity, but current automatic reviewers still struggle with deep fault detection, including identifying faulty reasoning or contradictions \citep{d2024marg, dycke2026automatic}.
+These findings support our human-in-the-loop position: AI assistance may improve coverage and consistency, but cannot yet be trusted as a standalone gatekeeper.

 \textbf{Our Contribution in Context.} We advocate for a holistic, data-driven ecosystem.
 The next frontier is not just refining LLMs for isolated tasks but establishing a symbiotic AI-data relationship, using nuanced data from the entire peer review lifecycle for AI systems that genuinely assist in complex reasoning and constructive deliberation.